COGS18/COGS18.github.io/_build/materials/03-Variables.md

 Python *does* care about whitespace.

-You will get an error if it Python runs into unanticipated whitespace.
+You will get an error if Python runs into unanticipated whitespace.